COVID, Philip’s no-fuss attitude mean simpler funeral plan

 “During the coronavirus pandemic, and in light of current government advice and social distancing guidelines, modified Funeral and ceremonial arrangements for His Royal Highness The Duke of Edinburgh are being considered by Her Majesty The Queen,” Buckingham Palace said in a statement.
 “Details will be confirmed in due course.”

-Flags on government buildings and royal residences were lowered to half-mast, and the BBC canceled scheduled programs to allow for special coverage after Philip died Friday at 99.
-But the palace and the British government urged people not to gather or lay flowers outside the royal residences.
+Flags on government buildings and royal residences were lowered to half-mast and British television networks canceled scheduled programs to allow for special coverage after Philip died Friday at 99.

+His death will be marked with 41-gun salutes at noon on Saturday at locations across the country, including the Tower of London and Edinburgh Castle, as well as in Gibraltar and on Royal Navy ships at sea.

+But the palace and the British government urged people not to gather or lay flowers outside the royal residences to honor him.
+The palace instead invited well-wishers to sign a book of condolences — but only online, to avoid crowds and queues.

 Britain, which has Europe’s highest toll in the pandemic at over 127,000 dead, is still under some lockdown restrictions to combat the spread of COVID-19.